 With any of the major Antiparkinsonian drugs, hallucinations are very common and are mostly visual.
 These can be detrimental to the patient and awareness is to be maintained.
 Proper and consistent care is essential to prevent it from forming into psychosis.

-Some people taking this medication have problems controlling compulsive or impulsive behaviour.
+Some people taking Anti-Parkinson's Drugs have problems controlling compulsive or impulsive behaviour.
 It is common with levodopa and dopamine agonists agents.

 Hence, caution is to be exercised for exhibition of such behaviour.
 Alternative substitutes and dose adjustments could be needed depending on the condition.

 This medicine increases the risk for liver diseases.
 Especially around the COMT inhibitors used with the treatment.
 Caution is to be followed for individuals with such predicament.
 Usage of suitable alternative with low toxicity is suitable under a doctor’s guidance.